mattrussi/gitlab-com-runbooks/docs/disaster-recovery/recovery-measurements.md

 - Terraform provision time: The time from an apply of a Terraform plan until the end of the full bootstrap (including any restarts).
 - Bootstrap time: The time it takes the bootstrap script to complete successfully during a VM being provisioned.
+- Gameday DR process time: The time it takes to execute a DR process.
+This should include creating MRs, communications, execution, and verification.

 ## Gitaly